TMI: Has social media made us oversharers?

 Jacey, who has a day job as a legal counsel, struck me as a reluctant sharer.

-With about 25,000 followers on Twitch, where she livestreams herself playing video games, and another 18,000 on Instagram, Jacey said she shared about the trauma she experienced growing up because her viewers asked her about it.
+With about 25,000 followers on Twitch, where she live-streams herself playing video games, and another 18,000 on Instagram, Jacey said she shared about the trauma she experienced growing up because her viewers asked her about it.

-“Usually with live streaming, I think I will take whatever the audience throws to me,” she said.
+“Usually with livestreaming, I think I will take whatever the audience throws to me,” she said.
 “I just felt like I had to answer them, (but) it turned out to be a quite interesting content idea that was not planned at all.”

 Opening themselves up online means that the trio enjoy the community, but also, at times, have to deal with haters, trauma dumping from followers, xenophobic comments and even a stalker.